li-ji-n/diagonal-test/README.md

 - Uses the React Native Fast Image component for optimized image loading.
 - Supports pagination for loading more images when scrolling to the end.

-## Note
-- The back button in the app's display has no functionality.
-To implement a functional back button, additional packages might be required, which could increase the app's size.
-Currently, a text-based back button is used for Android, and a symbol is used for iOS.

 ## Installation